 Middle Men

 The key to this puzzle is to recognize that no matter how much “technology” is poured upon automobiles, the challenge remains the exactly the same: How might a potential buyer engage joyfully with your vehicle?
-Perhaps the definition of a pleasurable visceral experience is indeed shifting from away from the smell of burning petrol and the thump-thump sound of a capable engine towards participatory joys in the IoT.
-But, nonetheless, people remain at the center of the final experience, and should remain in the middle of the vehicle development process.
+Perhaps the definition of a pleasurable visceral experience is indeed shifting away from the smell of burning petrol and the thump-thump sound of a capable engine towards participatory joys in the IoT.
+But, nonetheless, people remain at the center of the final experience, and should remain intimately involved in the vehicle development process.

 As a case in point, consider Mazda’s recently announced SkyActiv-Vehicle Dynamics, a suite of motion control technologies such as G-Vectoring Control (GVC), that is scheduled to roll out across their entire product range over the next few years.
 GVC is a subtle, computer-controlled throttle-feathering strategy that is cued by a driver’s steering wheel inputs.
 Mazda developed this via an extensive study of how human drivers react while they are controlling cars, and how these vehicle control interactions relate to vehicle lateral and longitudinal accelerations.
 It is, of course, built on top of a confidence layer that assumes computational authority (the sensing, processing, and computer control of the engine must be fast.)
 But it is the quality of the human / system interaction that will be the key to its success or failure in the marketplace.
 So what might be the sign-off process for a system such as this?